craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/Northstone Family Trading Company.md

 *This page is a #stub.
 You can help by expanding it!*

-The family of Northstone formed their Merchant Company in; based in [[Yerba]], the Northstone Trading Company competes for coin in the market of North Eastern Alaturmen.
+The family of Northstone formed their Merchant Company in 074AF.
+They are based in [[Yerba]].

+Please see [[Merchant Companies and their Routes]] for more details.